vokimon/back2back_audio/README.md

 accepting changes, clearing data...

 Features:
+* You can put under back2back testing either
+  - the outcomes (files) of any shell command line (with pipes and so on), or
+  - any serializable data in a `unittest.TestCase` method
 * It is auto-checked, like most Xunit frameworks
 * It automagically manages the expectation data
 * On failure, it generates handy data to evaluate